GEMScienceTools/oq-vmtk/docs/IMCalculator.md

 pga, pgv, pgd = calculator.get_amplitude_ims()
 ```

+## Example

+Please consult "example_1" notebook under "demos" for a demonstration of the intensity measures calculation and response spectrum derivation using the im_calculator class

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.